 Step 8: Harvesting

 It doesn't matter how much effort you've put in up to this point; if you harvest the crops while they're still young, it'll all be for naught.
-After the female flower has been pollinated, it takes 35-45 days for the fruit to ripen.
-Look for signals of ripeness such as the colour changing from green to orangish-yellow, a fruity odour when you get close to the stem, a hollow sound when you hit the fruit with your knuckles, or the rind softening.
+After the female flower has been pollinated, the fruit takes 35-45 days to ripen.
+Look for signals of ripeness, such as the colour changing from green to orangish-yellow, a fruity odour when you get close to the stem, a hollow sound when you hit the fruit with your knuckles, or the rind softening.

 Step 9: Additional 4 Tips For An Excellent Crop

-- Cantaloupes require a lot of water, make sure the soil is kept moist.
+- Cantaloupes require a lot of water, ensuring the soil is moist.
 When watering the plants, avoid getting the foliage wet.

 - To avoid rotting, keep the young fruits above the ground.
-You can rest the fruits in antique pots that have been turned upside down.
+You can rest the fruits in antique pots turned upside down.